laninsky/divergent_allele_test/README.md

 4) It counts indels as a state for the calculation of nucleotide diversity (so make sure sequences of different lengths are 'padded' by missing data, not dashes).

-5) If there are haplotypes/alleles that do not reciprocally match (i.e. a haplotype/allele with missing data can match to more than one haplotype/allele, and the haplotypes/alleles it matches to do not match to each other), the program will identify the haplotype/allele with the largest amount of missing data.
+5) If there are haplotypes/alleles that do not reciprocally match (i.e. a haplotype/allele with missing data can match to more than one haplotype/allele, and the haplotypes/alleles it matches to do not match to each other...
+I'm just going to use the word 'haplotype' from here on out...), the program will identify the haplotype with the largest amount of missing data.
 In most cases this will be the culprit, but a better idea is to make sure all of your haplotypes/alleles are unique before running this program.

 6) Nucleotide diversity will differ slightly from arlequin if there is missing data, as divergent_allele_test calculates the proportional difference between haplotypes only based on non-missing data, whereas arlequin averages the differences over the entire length of alignment to calculate proportional differences.